Install Active Directory Users and Computers via PowerShell

 Installing ADUC in Windows 11 10 via CMD

-4. [Optional] If you wish to also install the Active Directory PowerShell Module via CMD, use the command:
+4. If you want the Active Directory PowerShell Module too, use this command:

 dism /online /add-capability /capabilityname:Rsat.AD.PowerShell